Progdrasil/tech-challenge/Notes.md

 ## Issues encountered

 with the kotlinx.serialization plugin there seems to be an issue with the kotlin compiler version even though its configured with the correct compiler...
 I guess were switching to gradle 🙄
+As much as I hate it, at least I know it...